Click to add text...

 Jerome and three other students from the band formed a group and played at a local dive called the Lincoln Cabaret.
 Paid in dollars and beers, the young Felder couldn’t believe his luck.
 It was about this time he made a life-changing discovery.

-Fate took of that.
+Fate took care of that.
 One winter afternoon with snow on the ground, Jerome was making his way home navigating the icy streets.
 Teenagers were hurling snowballs as one errant throw caught Jerome’s right hand and broke his fingers.
 When the cast was removed, he never regained feeling as the fractures didn’t heal correctly and nerve damage was present.
 The dream of a career as a sax player had ended.

 It’s been said when one door of opportunity closes, another one opens.
 For Jerome, it happened one night while at a nightclub without money to even buy a beer.
 And so, the owner of the club comes up to him and says, “What are you doing here, kid?”
 And he says, “Oh, I'm a blues singer.”
 The club owner responded, “Yeah, you're blues singer so, let's sing some blues.”
 So, he gets up and the band that night is Frankie Newton, one of the great trumpet players in jazz.
 And suddenly, Doc has to sing the blues.
 (1) It was the audience response—not just the lukewarm applause but, the routine acceptance of somebody who belonged on the bandstand, as a legitimate performer, that flipped the switch in his mind.
 In the space of a couple of minutes, he’d suddenly become a blues singer.
 (2)